harlan-zw/to-vite-and-beyond-a-history-and-future-of-bundling/slides.md

 - The browser engines were way out of sync, you'd run into a lot of issues when testing between the browsers of what was supported, what needed vendor prefixes, etc

-- Websites were slow, while generally they had less scripts than today, the optimisations around them were minimal
+- Websites were slow, while generally they had less scripts than today, the surrounding optimisations were minimal

 - IIFE were very difficult to optimise and you could run into conflicts within the global scope